 If you are looking to extend your U.S. visa, or change your status to another visa, you'll be filing an I-539 application and related documents.
 Here's what to expect in filing fees and lawyer costs.

-Here are some common factors that may prohibit someone from obtaining a tourist visa for the United States.
+Common factors that may prohibit someone from obtaining a tourist visa for the United States.

 When and Why Your U.S. Visa Would Be Cancelled